Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 Please refer to the rest of sections in this document for additional info on each one of the elements of this file structure.

+Note that `.xilia` and `manifest.xml` files MUST be included in the archive.
+If `level.xml` is absent, the level is empty; if `logic.xml` or `mesh.xml` are not present, the level contains no elements; if `assets` folder is absent, no custom presets / transforms are used (more details further in the spec).

 ### Note on XML format

 It is RECOMMENDED to specify XML version in `.xml` files, like so: